OfficeDev/office-js-docs/reference/word/error.md

-# OfficeExtension.Error object (JavaScript API for Word)
+# OfficeExtension.Error Object (JavaScript API for Word)

 Represents errors that occur when you use the Word JavaScript API.